ARTICLES

 Text & Photography © Ron Day

 Color is powerful.
 It is linked to our behavior and emotions, and tests have shown it affects the subconscious mind.
-The careful use of color in photography can create striking images with added impact.
+The careful use of color in photography can add impact and create exquisite images.

 Red, yellow and blue are the primary colors.
-All other colors can be mixed from them.
+All other colors are a mixture of these.
 The secondary colors — green, purple and orange — are each made with equal parts of two primary colors.
-On the Wheel of Colors, the secondary colors and primary colors lying opposite, one to the other, are known as complementary colors due to the unusual visual effect they create when placed together.
+On the Wheel of Colors, secondary colors lying opposite of primary colors are referred to as complementary, because of the unusual visual effect created when the two colors are placed together.

-The three complementary color groups are: red & green, yellow & purple, and orange & blue.
-When these colors are used together, it is said their hues vibrate more intensely.
-French impressionist painters originally discovered this phenomenon, but it easily can be applied to photography.
+The complimentary color pairs are: red and green, yellow and purple, and orange and blue.
+When the colors in these pairs are used together, it is said that their hues vibrate more intensely.
+French impressionist painters first discovered this phenomenon, but the concept applies equally to the art of photography.

-A smaller amount of red, yellow or orange used with a larger portion of their respective complementary color tends to work best.
-Try it.
-An orange butterfly looks great against a blue sky.
-A purple thistle blossom accompanied by a yellow Sulphur butterfly just seems to glow.
-And, small red berries on lush green foliage are always eye-catching.
+A smaller dose of red, yellow, or orange used in conjunction with a larger volume of green, purple, or blue, respectively, seems to amplify the effect.
+An orange butterfly looks terrific against a blue sky.
+A purple thistle blossom visited by a yellow Sulphur butterfly just seems to glow.
+And, small red berries on lush green foliage create stunning Christmas images each year.

 HOME